luweiguo511china/readme/readme_iadc.md

 note: only EFR32/EFM32 S2 support this.

 ## Testing ##

 ## How to test ##
+a. run the code
+b. dump the adc data via **vcom**
+c. import the data into excel
+d. calcuate the ENOB

 ## Known **Issues** ##
 - bgm failure item